How to deploy Azure Policy with Bicep

 Prerequisites

-I assume that you are already familiar with what Azure Policy is and how it works.
+I assume that you are already familiar with Azure Policy and how it works.
 If you are new to that really helpful and often underrated technology, I suggest checking out my Azure Policy Starter Guide.

 Bicep basics for Azure Policy